apache/incubator-s2graph/README.md

 ### 6.1.
 Query Fields ###

-A typical query contains the srouce vertex as a starting point, a list of labels to traverse, and optional filters or weights for unwanted results and sorting respectively.
+A typical query contains the source vertex as a starting point, a list of labels to traverse, and optional filters or weights for unwanted results and sorting respectively.
 Query requests are structured as follows:

 | Field Name |  Definition | Data Type | Example |  Remarks |
 |:------- | --- |:----: | --- | :-----|